Sitemap

 Choosing the Right Grade of Carpet?

 It's not like it was 50 years ago when choices were very limited and most carpets were made to last at least 20 years.
-Today there are thousands of different grades, styles and quality levels to choose from.
+Today there are hundreds of different grades, styles and quality levels to choose from.
 The trick is knowing which grade will be the best choice for your home.
 Some carpets are designed to wear out in less than 5 years, some are designed to take a beating and last for 20 years or more.
 Use my free Carpet Durability Guide Chart to help narrow down your choices.

 Carpet Remnants displayed upright along the wall.What are Carpet Remnants?

 Most carpet comes in rolls that are 12 feet wide and up to 100 feet in length.
 A carpet remnant is an amount of carpet that is less than a full roll.
 When part of the roll has been sold it leaves a balance still available for purchase, this is either called a carpet Remnant, Roll Balance or a Roll End.
+Few homeowners know that they can enjoy new carpet at a fraction of the typical cost for new carpet.
+The trick is knowing How To Choose Carpet Remnants Wisely.

-Padding Types and Prices
+Padding Types, Durability and Prices

 You rarely see it, but carpet padding does a very important job.
 It is the shock-absorber for your carpet.
 It helps reduce the damaging effects of abrasion.
 It's real easy to select the wrong grade, type, thickness or density of pad.
 Most people trust the salesperson to select the right pad.
 This can spell disaster if you are ill-advised.